^

 14 December 2016, 09:00

 Now scientists are faced with the task of identifying these molecules in the blood.
-There are a lot of them in the old blood, but it is possible that there is a basic group of molecules that controls all the others.
+There are a lot of them in old blood, but it is possible that there is a main group of molecules that controls all the others.
 Scientists intend to determine how the old organism will react to various actions with such molecules.

 You are reporting a typo in the following text: